CHF: The System Planner

-- CHF has repositioned its entire housing portfolio (+$50million) to an independent, non-market housing entity HomeSpace Society (formerly Calgary Community Land Trust — CCLT).
-This bold and purposeful move will add much needed capacity to Calgary’s current housing system by expediting the build-out of new specialized and affordable housing in our city, to meet the housing needs of vulnerable and specialized populations in our City.
+- In the fall of 2016, CHF repositioned its entire housing portfolio (+$50million) to an independent, non-market housing entity: HomeSpace Society (formerly Calgary Community Land Trust — CCLT).
+This bold and purposeful move adds much needed capacity to Calgary’s current housing system by expediting the build-out of new specialized and affordable housing to meet the needs of vulnerable and specialized populations in our City.

-- CHF will continue will continue its leadership role within Calgary’s Plan to End Homelessness, serving as the System Planner for Calgary’s homeless-serving system of care (focus on: Research and Data, Community Mobilization, Funder of Outcomes/Impact and advancing Public/Political investment.
+- CHF continues its leadership role within Calgary’s Plan to End Homelessness, serving as the System Planner for Calgary’s homeless-serving system of care (focus on: Research and Data, Community Mobilization, Funder of Outcomes/Impact and advancing Public/Political investment.

-- HomeSpace will focus on the development, ownership and management of specialized housing within the homeless-serving system of care and will operate as an independent not-for-profit with its own board of directors.
-A CEO search is underway.
+- HomeSpace Society focuses on the development, ownership and management of specialized housing within the homeless-serving system of care and operates as an independent not-for-profit with its own Leadership Team and Board of Directors.

-- Through the RESOLVE Campaign, CHF will continue to participate in the drive to house 3,000 vulnerable Calgarians, providing vital leadership and donor stewardship to the Campaign.
-HomeSpace will provide development and building expertise to get the job done.
+- Through the RESOLVE Campaign, CHF continues to participate in the drive to house 3,000 vulnerable Calgarians and provides vital leadership and donor stewardship to the Campaign.
+HomeSpace provides focused and dedicated development and building expertise to get the job done.

 - HomeSpace is a not-for-profit, non-market housing provider focused on collaborative and innovative housing options for Calgary’s most vulnerable.
 HomeSpace exists to significantly advance community–based planning and delivery of housing and to support social agencies’ access to safe, appropriate and affordable housing for vulnerable populations in our city.
 For more information, visit www.homespace.org